What’s on the Wisconsin State Inspection?

 What Must Be Inspected and When?

 While some states have extensive lists of inspection checkpoints, Wisconsin’s requirement is specific to emissions testing.
 Beyond that, it’s also dependent upon where you live.
 Of the state’s 72 counties, only seven southeastern counties fall under the smog testing provision.
 These are Racine, Washington, Kenosha, Sheboygan, Milwaukee, Waukeesha, and Ozaukee.
-Gasoline powered autos registered in these areas weighing less than 8,500 pounds for 1996-2006 models and gas or diesel powered vehicles weighing less than 14,000 pounds for 2007 or newer manufacture years must be inspected.
+Gasoline powered autos registered in these areas weighing less than 8,500 pounds for 1996 and newer models and gas or diesel powered vehicles weighing less than 14,000 pounds for 2007 or newer manufacture years must be inspected.
 Periodic inspections are arranged to coincide with transfer of ownership and license plate renewal every two years.
 You won’t have trouble remembering, however, because the Wisconsin Department of Transportation (WisDOT) will remind you.
 Relevant information is included with your registration renewal when it is mailed to you, and you receive a letter if you purchase a used car.
 The requirement is waived if the car was inspected within 180 days prior to your purchase.
 You may also receive notification of mandatory testing if evidence of emissions system tampering is discovered.

 Policies: Exemptions, Fees, FailuresM